dewi-alliance/hotspot-manufacturers/README.md

  Overview of HIP19 (Manufacturer Approvals)
  Reach out to scott@dewi.org and christina@dewi.org for KYC requirements

-## Fees in USD (beginning August 2021)
+## Fees in USD (updated December 2021)
  * HIP19 proposal (administrative costs for application review): $500
  * DeWi KYC: $1500
- * Hardware Audit: if using ECC608 for security: $3000.
+ * Hardware Audit: if using ECC608 for security: $3000
  * Hardware Audit: other security implementations: $4000
  * Hardware Audit: additional fee for indoor and outdoor arriving at the same time: $500

- Please ask christina@dewi.org or scott@dewi.org for an invoice.
+ * Radio Certifications: additional radio certificates submitted after the initial MOC vote: $2000

+ Invoices will be emailed once you submit a HIP19 proposal.
+Email christina@dewi.org if you have additional questions.

 ## Application Template
  Make a copy of the TEMPLATE.md file in this repository and put it in the same directory, i.e. 0019-third-party-manufacturers/name-of-your-company.md